Prey (2017 video game): Expansions

-During the Electronic Entertainment Expo 2018, Bethesda announced a free update released on June 9, 2018 that added two new game modes to Prey, including a New Game Plus mode, and a Survival mode that adds modifiers, such as weapon durability, that make it more difficult.
-Bethesda announced the game's first downloadable content, Mooncrash, which is a procedurally generated adventure that was available that day.
+During the Electronic Entertainment Expo 2018, Bethesda announced a free update released on June 9, 2018, that added two new game modes to Prey, including a New Game Plus mode, and a Survival mode that adds modifiers, such as weapon durability, that make it more difficult.
+Bethesda announced the first downloadable content, Mooncrash, which is a procedurally generated adventure that was available that day.
 They announced plans to release a multiplayer Typhon Hunt mode, where some players play as Typhon Mimics that can disguise themselves.
 The Typhon Hunt mode was inspired by the "Prop Hunt" mode that came about from Garry's Mod; as Arkane started to show initial details of the main game, including the Mimic enemies, players responded that they were reminded of "Prop Hunt".
 Bare had not been aware of what that was, but after researching it, felt it was ideal for a multiplayer extension of Prey.
 Both Mooncrash and Typhon Hunt were modes prototyped within an internal game jam following the release of Prey, looking to see how they could easily extend the game.

 The Mooncrash expansion was further updated in September 2018 with a free patch that provided in-game customization skins that celebrated the team's favorite roguelike games, which included Spelunky, Rogue Legacy, Risk of Rain, Don't Starve, Darkest Dungeon, and Dead Cells.

-The Typhon Hunter mode was released on December 11, 2018, along with a virtual reality-based escape the room set of puzzles set before the events of Prey.
+The Typhon Hunt mode was released on December 11, 2018, along with a virtual reality-based escape the room set of puzzles set before the events of Prey.
+Both modes were released as free additions to Mooncrash.

 Release and marketing

-Prey was released on 5 May 2017.
-Arkane and Bethesda provided a game demo for PlayStation 4 and Xbox One consoles about a week before the game's launch, covering about the first hour of gameplay.
+Prey was released on May 5, 2017.
+Arkane and Bethesda provided a game demo for PlayStation 4 and Xbox One consoles about a week before the launch, covering about the first hour of gameplay.
 The studio did not opt to provide a demo for Windows systems, citing that they had to choose between either the consoles or personal computer for demo release.
-Colantonio said that with the game's release through Steam, interested players can try the game for up to two hours under Steam's return policy, effectively treating this the equivalent of a demo.
-Regardless of this, the Steam version eventually received one.
+Colantonio said that with the release through Steam, interested players can try the game for up to two hours under Steam's return policy, effectively treating this as the equivalent of a demo.
+The Steam version eventually received a demo in August 2017, which included roughly the first hour of gameplay.